GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *Daniel T. Barry*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts